 Certification of the registered design must take place before the design may be enforced.
 It is noteworthy that a third party may also request examination of a registered design, which can be used to challenge someone’s registered design before it may be enforced against your competing product.

 Would people want to use the article embodying your design because of its overall appearance and not (just) because of its function?
 If your answer to this simple question is yes, chances are your design may be distinctive.
-You may then consider starting the process of applying for design registration before making your design public.
+You should then consider engaging a patent attorney (sometimes colloquially referred to as an IP lawyer or IP attorney) to discuss starting the process of applying for design registration before making your design public.